ObbieTheDuck/RF-AMC-CNN/README.md

 |CGDNet| [CGDNet: Efficient Hybrid Deep Learning Model for Robust Automatic Modulation Recognition](https://ieeexplore.ieee.org/abstract/document/9349627)  | 2021   |
 |PET-CGDNN|[An Efficient Deep Learning Model for Automatic Modulation Recognition Based on Parameter Estimation and Transformation](https://ieeexplore.ieee.org/abstract/document/9507514)|2021    |
 |1DCNN-PF|[Automatic Modulation Classification Using Parallel Fusion of Convolutional Neural Networks](https://scholar.google.com/scholar?hl=en&as_sdt=0%2C5&q=Automatic+Modulation+Classification+Using+Parallel+Fusion+of+Convolutional+Neural+Networks&btnG=)   | 2019   |

+# Acknowledgement
+Our work is based on [Fuxin "Richardzhangxx" Zhang](https://github.com/Richardzhangxx).

+# Citation
+Please cite the literature we refer to if they are helpful to your work.
+If our work is helpful to your research, please cite: